Jasonrve/rancher-devops-operator/README.md

 ### Namespace Cleanup Behavior

 By default (`CleanupNamespaces=false`), namespaces are **never deleted**.
 When a namespace is removed from a Project CRD spec:
-- The namespace is disassociated from the project
+- The namespace is disassociated from the project only if `namespaceManagementPolicies` includes `Delete`
 - The namespace itself remains in the cluster
 - Workloads continue running

-When `CleanupNamespaces=true`, namespaces are **deleted** when removed from the CRD spec or when the CRD is deleted.
+When `CleanupNamespaces=true` and `namespaceManagementPolicies` includes `Delete`, namespaces are **deleted** when removed from the CRD spec or when the CRD is deleted.
 This includes deleting all resources within the namespace.

+Notes:
+- Use `namespaceManagementPolicies` to control namespace create vs delete independently of project/member policies.
+- `namespaceManagementPolicies` defaults to `Create` when omitted.
+Add `Delete` to enable disassociation and (optional) deletion.

 ### Rancher API Token